-Is this assessment tool suitable for businesses that do not operate to a GFSI food safety management standard?
+Is this assessment tool suitable for businesses that do not operate a food safety management system?

 If your business is not operating to a GFSI standard, you should check out our other tools to help you prepare your vulnerability assessment.